anovos/anovos-docs/docs/api/data_ingest/ts_auto_detection.md

     """

-    This function helps to analyze the potential columns which can be passed for tiime series check.
+    This function helps to analyze the potential columns which can be passed for the time series check.
 The columns are passed on to the auto-detection block.

     Parameters
     ----------